chrisbpawsey/hpc-intro/_episodes/050-modules.md

 `$PATH` is a special ennvironment variable that controls where a Linux *operating system* (OS) looks for software.
 Specifically `$PATH` is a list of directories (separated by `:`) that the OS searches through for a command before giving up and telling us it can't find it.
-As with all environment variables we can print it out using `echo`.
+As with all environment variables, we can print it out using `echo`.

 ```
 [remote]$ echo $PATH